hydro_lang/live_collections/

 32/// In addition to [`Bounded`] (all entries are fixed) and [`Unbounded`] (entries may be added /

-33/// removed / changed), this also includes an additional variant [`BoundedValue`], which indicates
+33/// changed, but not removed), this also includes an additional variant [`BoundedValue`], which

-34/// that entries may be added over time, but once an entry is added it will never be removed and
+34/// indicates that entries may be added over time, but once an entry is added it will never be

 36pub trait KeyedSingletonBound {